eric-decompiled/prompt/content/blog/epic-of-gpt.md

 ### Note from Decompiled (the human author)

 This was created in roughly 2 hours, the output is almost entirely verbatim copy paste from chat GPT 4.
 I thought a story depicting GPT as a hero in the style of "Epic of gilgamesh" would give an interesting perspective.
-For the antagonist I used the analogy of Mooloch, inspired from this [classic post](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/).
-Overall I am happy with the result, given that a post of this length with a poetic style would have taken quite a while to get to this point.
+For the antagonist I used the analogy of Moloch, inspired from this [classic post](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/).

-I feel confidant if I actually researched the subject, and got a feel for "Epic of Gilgamesh" and "Beowulf" I'd be able to guide GPT 4 to an even better quality.
+I feel confident if I actually researched the subject, and got a feel for "Epic of Gilgamesh" and "Beowulf" I'd be able to guide GPT 4 to an even better quality.